Bogura City Corporation: Demographics

-According to the 2022 Bangladesh census, Bogura city has a population of 486,016 across 126,412 households, with a literacy rate of 65.7%.
+According to the 2022 Bangladesh census, the city of Bogura has a population of 486,016 across 126,412 households, with a literacy rate of 65.7%.
 This corrects inflated estimates, such as the 981,000 reported elsewhere, which likely refer to the broader metro area.
 The sex ratio is 104.23 females per 100 males, and approximately 15.34% of the population is under 10 years of age, indicating a young demographic.
 The city is predominantly Muslim (approximately 90%), with a Hindu minority (around 9%), and Christian and Buddhist communities (about 1%), based on district-level data.
 Ethnically, the majority are Bengali, with a small presence of indigenous Santal groups.

 The religious composition is summarized below: